Will-Helliwell/CV/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;• Databases: SQL (PostgreSQL) and no SQL (MongoDB)<br>
 &nbsp;&nbsp;&nbsp;&nbsp;• Git, Travis CI, Heroku<br>

-- I also volunteered as a mentor to help later students improve by giving technical and pastoral help.
+- I also volunteered as a mentor to help later students improve by giving both technical and general support.

 #### Harvard CS50 (August 20 to present)

-- Completing C-based coding challenges to learn get a better understanding of how source code works ‘under the hood’.<br>
+- I have now completed the C-based portion of the course to get a better understanding of how source code works ‘under the hood’.<br>

 #### University of Cambridge (2013 to 2016)